-The new Google Analytics Monetization report is a completely new report; classic Google Analytics doesn’t show all this information unless you customize your dashboard to show it.
-Even then, it doesn’t show it in one place.
+The new Google Analytics Monetization report is a completely new report; Universal Analytics didn’t show all this information unless you customized your dashboard to show it.
+Even then, it didn’t show it in one place.

 The new Monetization report lets you see at a glance where your revenue is coming from, whether you’re tracking ecommerce or ads.
 You can compare the performance of specific ads and products easily.

 Our lab site is admittedly not a good example here, but we set it up to capture the information for the sake of this blog post.
 You’ll be seeing small amounts of data, but it should still be clear.
 One important takeaway is the reminder that your analytics won’t capture information it hasn’t been set up to capture.
 Since we didn’t set this site up for e-commerce in Universal Analytics, it doesn’t show that data.
 And since we just set it up to capture ad revenue yesterday, it shows just one day of revenue.

 If you have either of these types of revenue at your website, you should go ahead and set up the appropriate events in GA4 so you will have the data going forward.
 If you do, then you will see something like the screenshot below.